S06E07 1h 34mSeason 6

 Be sure to check out the show notes for a bunch of links to some of the stuff that we covered, and full transcription of the interview.
 The show notes, as always, can be found at the podcast's website, and there will be a link directly to them in your podcatcher.

-And don’t forget to spread the word, leave a rating or review on your podcatcher of choice - head over to dotnetcore.show/review for ways to do that - reach out via our contact page, or join out discord server at dotnetcore.show/discord - all of which are linked in the show notes.
+And don’t forget to spread the word, leave a rating or review on your podcatcher of choice - head over to dotnetcore.show/review for ways to do that - reach out via our contact page, or join our discord server at dotnetcore.show/discord - all of which are linked in the show notes.

 But above all, I hope you have a fantastic rest of your day, and I hope that I’ll see you again, next time for more .NET goodness.